-Maple Grove – Benton Township Location: 41.589344, -83.202385 on N Lickert – Harder Rd at the intersection of W Duff – Washa Rd along Turtle Creek Remnants: none known Description: Maple Grove had a school on the south side of W Duff – Washa Rd just east of the GPS coordinates in the late-1800s to early-1900s on land donated by the Velliquette (Vellequette) family.
-The town was a popular gathering place for picnics & special occasions in the 1910s – 1950s.
-It had a dance hall, baseball field, & a baseball team.
-“Old time & new time” dances were held on Saturday nights, usually with a local band or orchestra providing the musical entertainment.
+Maple Grove – Benton Township Location: 41.589344, -83.202385 on N Lickert – Harder Rd at the intersection of W Duff – Washa Rd along Turtle Creek Remnants: none known Description: Maple Grove had a school on the south side of W Duff – Washa Rd just east of the GPS coordinates in the late 1800s to early 1900s on land donated by the Velliquette (Vellequette) family.
+The town was a popular gathering place for picnics and special occasions in the 1910s – 1950s.
+It had a dance hall, baseball field, and a baseball team.
+“Old time and new time” dances were held on Saturday nights, usually with a local band or orchestra providing the musical entertainment.
 Alcoholic beverages were either brought from home or purchased in a side room at the dance hall.
 Harvey A. Base (1910 – 1956) was the popular guy that all the girls wanted to dance with.
 He married Helen (Berger) Base (1904 – 1994).
-They had a couple of children & were buried in First Saint Johns Lutheran Cemetery on the north side of Seaman Rd in Oregon, Lucas County.
+They had a couple of children and were buried in First Saint Johns Lutheran Cemetery on the north side of Seaman Rd in Oregon, Lucas County.
 The baseball games were also played on Saturdays during the summer months with Maple Grove competing against teams from other nearby towns.

-Middleton – Benton Township Location:41.546080, -83.273024 on the north side of W Elliston East and West Rd between Elliston & Graytown Remnants: none known Description: Middleton was a plat extension of Sheldon on the north side of the Lake Shore & Michigan Southern Railway in the late 1800s to early 1900s.
-It’s unknown if any of the lots ever sold.
-The plat reverted back to farmland, & maybe never really was anything more than that & an idea on paper.
+Middleton – Benton Township Location:41.546080, -83.273024 on the north side of W Elliston East and West Rd between Elliston and Graytown Remnants: none known Description: Middleton was platted next to Sheldon in 1872 on the north side of the Lake Shore & Michigan Southern Railway.
+The lots didn’t sell well, and those who purchased them petitioned to vacate the plat in 1891 to avoid paying town taxes on farmland that obviously wasn’t going to be enhanced with a village.

-Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks & Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston & Graytown.
-As with Middleton, it’s unknown if any of the lots in Sheldon sold.
+Sheldon – Benton Township Location: 41.542698 -83.272918 on W Toussaint North Rd betwen the railroad tracks and Toussaint Creek Remnants: Elliston Cemetery at the GPS coordinates Description: Sheldon was platted with around 50 lots in 1872 along the Lake Shore & Michigan Southern Railway on the south side of the tracks between Elliston and Graytown.
+As with Middleton, the lots in Sheldon either didn’t sell well, or at all.
 Both towns were first spotted in the 1874 county atlas, made it into the 1900 atlas, but were left out of the 1920s atlas.
 Elliston Cemetery has since grown north, heading further into space Sheldon once claimed.